 - Masking tape

-1. After buying a cheap used clutch cover (I don't think you'd want to risk messing up your original OEM cover!), trace out some patterns with your pencil, or use a stencil printed from your computer.
+1. After buying a cheap used clutch cover, trace out some patterns with your pencil, or use a stencil printed from your computer.
 I was concerned with rain dripping into the open clutch and rusting out the internal components, so my pattern ideas all had the skull tops solid to block the rain.
 I also wanted the clutch spring caps to line up with the eye holes.
 Originally I was thinking of using this sketch:

 But I realized that with the thin aluminum and steel layers, to create any depth to the cheek bones and forehead of the skull would be very difficult to get it to look right, so I decided on the Punisher logo.
-The reason is that the punisher logo is very simple to trace, and looks badass, without any need for depth of cheek bones etc.
+The reason is that the punisher logo is very simple to trace and looks cool.

 2. After penciling in your sketch, nail it to a board and begin roughing out the material that is to get removed, using a drill and a large bit.
 Plan out how much material you want to remove ahead of time.
 Open clutch covers don’t need all of the bolt holes in tact so don’t worry about removing some of those.